hyperledger-labs/splice/cluster/README.md

   intent of this command is to allow developers to bring a cluster to a known good state.
 * `cncluster ipaddr` - Return the toplevel IP address of the cluster.
+* `cncluster log` or `cncluster logs` - Stream the logs for the specified module running in the cluster.
 * `cncluster preflight` - Run the preflight check against the cluster.
-* `cncluster push` - Rebuild and push a single module into a cluster.
+* `cncluster push` - Rebuild and push one or more modules into a cluster.
+This command takes care to ensure that the specified modules within the cluster are updated to match your local working copy.
+(It also works for base images like `canton` and `cn-app` that do not have corresponding cluster modules.)
 * `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.
 * `cncluster stats` - Show memory and CPU usage across the cluster.